 Exciting new projects are being powered by bitly’s custom short domain service every day; MapQuest is now using bitly to create a canonical mapq.st URL for every address in the world, and the United States government is using bitly to shorten all applicable .gov and .mil content to 1.usa.gov.
 And now you can use bitly to power your own custom short domain without any additional sign-ups or permissions!
 Boom.

-Our Enterprise service is unaffected by this change - in fact, we’ve recently rolled out some visual enhancements to our Enterprise dashboard, making it even easier to track your content in realtime across the entire social web.1 year ago
+Our Enterprise service is unaffected by this change - in fact, we’ve recently rolled out some visual enhancements to our Enterprise dashboard, making it even easier to track your content in realtime across the entire social web.2 years ago